leanprover-community/lean4-metaprogramming-book/README.md

 ### Building the markdown files

-This is not required, but if you want to build the markdown files, you can do so by running `lake script run build`.
+This is not required, but if you want to build the markdown files, you can do so by running `lake run build`.
 It requires having Python installed, as well as the `lean2md` package.

-Or, if you have [viper](https://github.com/arthurpaulino/viper) installed and a linked environment that has `lean2md`, you can call `lake script run viper_build`.
+Or, if you have [viper](https://github.com/arthurpaulino/viper) installed and a linked environment that has `lean2md`, you can call `lake run viper_build`.